DaXcess/LCVR/Docs/Thunderstore/README.md

   - When holding the spray paint item, you can physically shake it to shake the can in the game.
 You can also still use the secondary interact button to shake the can.
 - Shovel/Sign Swinging
   - If you are holding a shovel or a sign, you'll notice that you are holding it in two hands.
 If you hold your controllers over your shoulder and bring them down with enough force, the mod will swing the shovel for you, dealing damage to players/entities in front of you.
+- Knife slicing
+  - If you are holding a knife, you can physically swing the knife to inflict damage on the thing in front of you.
+You can also still use the interact button to use the knife.
+- Baby shaking
+  - If you are holding a maneater baby, you can physically (and gently!) shake it to calm it down, just like you would when pressing the interact button.
+Just make sure to gently shake the baby, otherwise bad things may happen.
+- Belt bag shaking
+  - When the belt bag item is open, and held upside down, you can make it drop items on the floor by shaking it.
+Of course, you can also remove items and operate the belt bag the normal way by using the UI.

 # Free Roam Spectating